GSP

 When mcprint succeeds, it returns the number of characters actually sent to the printer.

-The mcprint call was designed for ncurses(3X), and is not found in SVr4 curses, 4.4BSD curses, or any other previous version of curses.
+mcprint was designed for ncurses(3X), and was not found in SVr4 curses, 4.4BSD curses, or any other previous curses implementation.

-Padding in the mc5p, mc4 and mc5 capabilities will not be interpreted.
+Padding in the mc5p, mc4, and mc5 capabilities is not interpreted.

 curses(3X)